mohitsaxenacs/FaceRecognitionLatest/FaceRecognitionLatest/src/GUIFaceRecognizer/readme.txt

 You need to download and install:

-  * OpenCV:  I downloaded v2.4.5 for Windows with pre-compiled binaries: from http://opencv.org/downloads.html and installed it in C:\opencv
+  * OpenCV:  I downloaded v2.4.9 for Windows with pre-compiled binaries: from http://opencv.org/downloads.html and installed it in desired location

   * JavaCV:  http://code.google.com/p/javacv/
-             I downloaded javacv-0.5-bin.zip
+             I downloaded javacv-0.9-bin.zip
-             and installed it in d:\javacv-bin
+             and installed it in desired location

   * copy over JavaFaces2.jar and eigen.cache from the JavaFaces2\ example in this
     download.
 If they are not there, then generate them by following the readme.txt